inferno-framework/inferno-framework.github.io/about/index.md

 ---
 # Overview

-Welcome to Inferno, an open source software testing framework for the Fast Healthcare Interoperability Resources health API and data exchange standard.
+Welcome to Inferno, an open-source software testing framework for the Health Level 7 (HL7®) Fast Healthcare Interoperability Resources (FHIR®) health API and data exchange standard.
-Inferno's goal is to accelerate the availability of interoperable Health IT systems connected using the FHIR standard by providing easy to use, portable, and comprehensive test tools that can be used to support implementation of FHIR-based APIs.
+The goal of Inferno is to accelerate the availability of interoperable Health IT systems by providing easy to use, portable, and comprehensive testing tools that can support implementation of FHIR-based APIs.

-## The Inferno Approach

-FHIR is a 'Framework Standard' that has great flexibility in how it might used to facilitate .

-For more information about how Inferno is constructed, visit the ... or get started ...

-## How do you use Inferno

-## Features and Functionality

-The Inferno Framework

-## Using Inferno

-Inferno was initially developed to provide certification tests  tool for the Office of the National Coordinator for Ho

-Development of Inferno is principally sponsored by the Office of the National Coordinator for Health IT in support of the ONC Certified Health IT Program.
+Development of Inferno is principally sponsored by the Office of the National Coordinator for Health IT (ONC) in support of the ONC Certified Health IT Program.
-Development is currently led by the MITRE Corporation, a non profit working in the public interest.
+Development is currently led by the MITRE Corporation, a not-for-profit organization working in the public interest.

-API for Patient and Population certification criterion.

-Inferno is used

-Recognizing the challenges in evaluating conformance of the Standardized API for Patient and Population Services, and recognizing the value in providing open source tools that can be used freely by implementers, test labs, test tool vendors, or other certificaiton programs, the lessons learned

-Inferno can be used in one of three

-Inferno is an testing application framework that is aimed at Inferno is sponsored by the Office of the National Coordinator for Health IT (ONC) and principally developed by the MITRE Corporation with the goal of fostering comprehensive testing solutions.

-Inferno was initially designed to provide a testing solution for ONC's Standardized API Certification Criterion.

-In recognition of effort involved in producing a comprehensive testing suite for this use case.
+## Background

+Since 2018, MITRE has designed and developed a set of open-source testing tools, broadly named the Inferno Framework.
+Initially, this was in support of the ONC Health IT Certification Program, which was established to assess health IT capabilities for quality and consistency across certified products.
+This led to the development of the ONC Certification (g)(10) Standardized API Test Kit, an integrated set of tests that evaluates a system’s level of conformance to the §170.315(g)(10) criterion.
+This open-source Test Kit is freely available for download and is being used today by health IT developers who are preparing for certification to this criterion, as well as Accredited Test Labs (ATLs) that evaluate conformance for purposes of certification.

+While supporting the ONC Certification (g)(10) Standardized API Test Kit is an important part of Inferno, the Inferno Framework itself is a set of building blocks for testing FHIR-endabled data exchanges that can be used for a wide variety of use cases outside of this one Test Kit.
+Anyone can use Inferno to create Inferno Test Kits, which are standalone, portable test applications that are tailored to test specific FHIR-enabled data exchange use cases as described by FHIR Implementation Guides (IGs).
+The MITRE team developing Inferno not only supports current Test Kits and develops new Test Kits, but also works to develop common utilities that can be used across Test Kits.

-What is Inferno?
+## What is Inferno?
-Why Inferno?

 Inferno is framework for creating, executing, and sharing tests for health IT systems providing standardized FHIR APIs.

-You use Inferno to create
-**Inferno Test Kits** which are standalone, portable test applications that are tailored to test specific FHIR-enabled data exchange use cases as described in [FHIR Implementation Guides](http://fhir.org/guides/registry/).
+You use Inferno to create **Inferno Test Kits** which are standalone, portable test applications that are tailored to test specific FHIR-enabled data exchange use cases as described in [FHIR Implementation Guides](http://fhir.org/guides/registry/).